Black-Scholes-Merton Option Pricing Revisited: Did we Find a Fatal Flaw?: Conclusion

 \section{Conclusion}

-If our analysis is correct, the continuous-time self-financing condition does not hold for rebalanced asset portfolios.
-This result implies that the continuous-time budget equation of Merton (1971) and the hedging argument and option pricing formula of Black and Scholes (1973) are incorrect.
-Moreover, there would no longer be a basis for the argument that hedging an option with the underlying stock yields a risk-free portfolio.
+The discrete-time and continuous-time self-financing conditions that are used in the finance literature are mathematically misspecified.
+This result invalidates seminal contributions to this literature, including the continuous-time budget equation of Merton (1971), the hedging argument and option pricing formula of Black and Scholes (1973) , the continuous trading model of Harrison and Pliska (1981, 1983), and the binomial option pricing model of Cox, Ross and Rubinstein (1979).
+Moreover, Black and Scholes (1973), Merton (1973b, 1977) and Harrison and Pliska (1981, 1983) implicitly assume the replication result that was to be established, while Cox, Ross and Rubinstein (1979) implicitly assume their difference equation without using a hedging argument.
+Hence, there is no longer a basis for the claim that options are redundant securities and that hedging them with the underlying stock yields a risk-free portfolio.
 Still, the value of an option can be expressed as its expected payoff at maturity discounted by its expected return.
 This expression resembles the option pricing formula of Black and Scholes (1973), but contains the percentage drift on the stock and the (time-varying) percentage drift on the option instead of the risk-free rate of return.